evidentlyai/evidently/examples/integrations/grafana_monitoring_service/README.md

 3.2 (option 2) If you do have a live service, then you should update the ```app.py``` script to make it use your service instead of the toy example.
 Update the ```iterate()``` method from ```@app.route('/iterate', methods=["POST"])``` to send the data from your service to the monitoring.

-**Note**: the monitoring functionality is in active development and subject to API change.
+**Note**: the monitoring functionality uses old Evidently API.
 If you integrate Evidently Monitoring in your production pipeline, we suggest explicitly specifying the Evidently package version.
-Feel free to ping us on [Discord](https://discord.com/invite/xZjKRaNp8b) if you face any issues, and we'll help to figure them out.